-Following the initial assessment with our service, we will agree a treatment plan with you outlining your goals for working with us on the difficulties you are experiencing.
+Following an initial assessment with our service, we will agree a treatment plan with you outlining your goals for working with us on the difficulties you are experiencing.
 We will also explain what kind of support we offer and what you and your parents (or those that are caring for you) may expect from your treatment.

 Your parents and others caring for you will know you well and may have views on how your difficulties have developed and impact on you.
 Including them in your treatment will enable you to benefit from both their understanding of you and the support they can offer.
-Other services, such as youth counsellors and your school, may also be involved in supporting you over this time.
+Other services, such as youth counsellors and your school, may also help to support you at this time.

-Your treatment plan will be reviewed regularly to make sure it is continuing to meet your changing needs during your recovery period.
+Your treatment plan will be reviewed regularly to make sure it continues to meet your changing needs during your recovery period.

-To make sure that we are working with you and taking your views into consideration we will request that you consent to and sign your care plan.
-When agreeing your care plan we will discuss with you the part your parents (or carers) will play in your treatment.
-Usually you will have some opportunity to work individually with your CAMHS worker, as well as some meetings including your parents.
+To make sure that we are working with you and taking your views into account we will request that you consent to and sign your care plan.
+When agreeing your care plan we will discuss with you the part your parents or carers will play in your treatment.
+Usually you will have an opportunity to work individually with your CAMHS worker, as well as some meetings including your parents.
 We encourage open communication between everyone involved in your care as this will help your recovery.